-Club: Cagliari Calcio | Capacity: 23,200 seats | Scheduled opening: n/a | Status: delayed
+Club: Cagliari Calcio | Capacity: 23,200 seats | Status: cancelled

 Initial plans focused on a stadium with a capacity of around 25,000, but after Italy expressed its interest in hosting the Euro 2016 tournament these plans were revised upwards to a larger capacity so that the city could qualify as a playing venue.
-However, after the tournament was awarded to France plans were again adjusted and the club has now settled on a stadium with 23,200 seats and an estimated cost of €45 million.
+However, after the tournament was awarded to France, plans were again adjusted and the club settled on a stadium with 23,200 seats and an estimated cost of €45 million.

 Definite plans and renders were presented in the summer of 2011, and a site was selected close to Cagliari’s Elmas Airport in the north of the city.
 However, the plans were heavily opposed by the local aviation authority and a series of legal battles derailed the project.

 In May 2012 Cagliario announced to move out of Stadio Sant’Elia and build a temporary makeshift stadium in a nearby town.
 However, this stadium quickly proved to be unsatisfactory and following safety concerns Cagliari moved back to Sant’Elia.